oddbear/TouchPortal.Plugin.AudioMonitor/Readme.md

 # WIP: TouchPortal.Plugin.AudioMonitor
-Hotkey Plugin for TouchPortal 2.3+ Windows.
+Audo Monitor Plugin for TouchPortal 2.3+ Windows.

-This plugin can be used to monitor your Audio Device in TouchPortal.
+This plugin can be used to monitor your Audio Input Device in TouchPortal.
 This plugin is in a **early stage**, and are still under testing.

+Right now we only support Input devices like Microphones.<br />
+The monitor is made to be similar to what you see on the GoXLR Fader Meter, and the Audacity monitor.

 ### Settings edit: